 Leaves, dry grass, and other debris can be sucked into the air intake box and become lodged inside resulting in loud squealing noises as the air passes through under acceleration.

-Inspect the Air Filter intake tub doing the following:
+Inspect the Air Filter intake tub by doing the following:

-- Disconnect air intake duct at front of element cover.
+- Disconnect the air intake duct at front of element cover.

 - Pry up spring clips

 - Release housing cover from locating tabs located on the plastic housing,

 - Remove the cover

 - Remove air cleaner element (filter) from the housing.